Ibănești, Mureș

+Geography

-The commune is situated in the western foothills of the Gurghiu Mountains, at an altitude of 474 m, on the banks of the river Gurghiu.
+The commune is situated in the western foothills of the Gurghiu Mountains, at an altitude of 474 m, on the banks of the river Gurghiu and its tributaries, the rivers Isticeu and Secuș.
 It is located in the northeastern part of Mureș County, 15 km east of Reghin and 48 km northeast the county seat, Târgu Mureș, on the border with Harghita County.

 Ibănești is crossed west to east by county road DJ153C, which starts in Reghin and connects to national road DN12 in Ditrău.
 The route of the Via Transilvanica long-distance trail passes through the villages of Tireu, Tisieu, Blidireasa, Brădețelu, and Zimți.

+Demographics

 At the 2002 census, Ibănești had 4,511 inhabitants, of which 99.6% were Romanians and 0.3% Hungarians; 90.3% were Romanian Orthodox, 5.8% Greek Catholic, 2.3% Seventh-day Adventist, 0.7% Pentecostal and 0.4% Baptist.
 At the 2011 census, the population was 4,357 (with 97.91% Romanians), while at the 2021 census, the population was 4,049 (with 94.44% Romanians).